Vicbuz/QIIME2-hutton-training/README.md

 ## Get a HPC account

 First, you will need an account on the High Performace Cluster computer at the James Hutton Institue, called Gruffalo or the Crop Diversity Cluster.
 You may already have an account, if so please skip to the next step of installing QIIME2.
-The crop diversity HPC help documents are a very useful resource so please make sure if you check out the website : https://help.cropdiversity.ac.uk/
+The crop diversity HPC help documents are a very useful resource so please make sure you check out the website : https://help.cropdiversity.ac.uk/

 You can request an account by going here https://help.cropdiversity.ac.uk/user-accounts.html